Borahb/Custom-OCR-YOLO/README.md

 <img src = "asset/3.png" height = 100, width = 200>
 </p>

 The image is then thresholded to white text with black background and has Otsu's method also applied.
-This white tect on black background helps to find contours of image.
+This white text on black background helps to find contours of image.

 <p align="center">
 <img src = "asset/4.png" height = 100, width = 200>